quickstraw/StormyItems/README.md

 ## Currently Working On:

-- Everything is functional in multiplayer, but I want to do more testing to make sure everything is solid.
+- Testing on multiplayer and testing balance.

 - Making icons for buffs.